Ugo Raghouber

-Ugo Raghouber (/fr/ u-go-_-ra-goo-BAIR; born 13 July 2003) is a French professional footballer who plays as a defensive midfielder for club Lille.
+Ugo Raghouber (/fr/ u-go-_-ra-goo-BAIR; born 13 July 2003) is a French professional footballer who plays as a defensive midfielder for club Burnley.

 Early life

 Ugo Raghouber was born on 13 July 2003 in Clichy, France.
 He started playing football in his hometown amateur club where he spent a few years.
 Raghouber then joined Torcy in 2011 where he played six seasons.
 In 2017, he was scouted by professional club Lille which he joined the youth system at the age of 14.
 After four seasons within the youth teams, he signed his first professional contract with his training club in 2021.
 The same year, he graduated from high school and obtained his baccalauréat while being a part of Lille U19s.
 He also played four 2021–22 UEFA Youth League matches, starting three in the midfield.

-Club career
+Career

 Lille

 Raghouber began to train with the Lille first-team squad in 2022; he was part of professional mid-season training camps in Spain.
 Between 2022 and 2024, he played several preseason matches with the senior squad.
 From 2023, Raghouber was successively loaned at lower-division clubs.

+Loans

 On 16 August, he first joined Championnat National (French third division) side Le Mans in a year-long deal after extending his contract with Lille until 2026.
 He played 19 matches and scored three goals, after being injured during the first part of season.
 In August 2024, he was called to the Lille first-team squad for the UEFA Champions League third qualifying round 2–1 home win against Fenerbahçe but didn't come off the bench.
 Three weeks later, he signed a contract extension with the club until 2027 before joining Ligue 2 side and Lille's nearby club Dunkerque on loan for the whole season.
 He quickly became one of the main players on his temporary team, which competed for a promotion to Ligue 1 and reached the Coupe de France semi-finals.